Kate-Pod/ClassificationML/README.md

 * ```headline```: the headline of the news article

 * ```article_link```: link to the original news article.
 Useful in collecting supplementary data

+## Overview
+This data set is a collection of headlines from 2 sources - The Onion and The Huffington Post - the former being an exclusively satirical publication and the latter being a mixture of both satire and serious pieces.
+Each headline contains headlines as strings of between 10 and 15 words of which there are just shy of 27000 data points.
+The aim is to classify each of these headlines as either sarcastic or serious.